 Against this background, the next GSMA Mobile Meetings Series roundtable will bring together a group of key stakeholders, including EU decision-makers and industry experts, to discuss among other issues:

-- What opportunities exist to accelerate the ICT sector’s efforts to achieve on time the EC’s 2030 carbon neutrality target and other sustainable development goals?
+- What opportunities exist to accelerate the ICT sector’s efforts to decarbonise the industry, potentially becoming carbon-neutral by 2030, while reaching other Sustainable Development Goals?

 - How or why is improved sustainability a competitive advantage?
 How can financial institutions help the ICT sector make the best investment decisions in terms of sustainability?

 - What tools can the ICT sector use to further underpin the ability of other industry and service sectors to achieve their sustainability targets?
 Should Europe move ahead of other continents to make sustainability a competitive advantage?